Manchester, Stockport, Tameside, Oldham, Rochdale, Bury, Bolton, Wigan, Salford, Trafford

 1 of 3

-From its start in Manchester city centre, the GM Ringway explores the green spaces, waterways and countryside of all ten boroughs.
-By connecting the communities of the entire city-region, the trail will provide residents and visitors with a low-impact means of accessing and appreciating their environment.
+From its start in Manchester city centre, the GM Ringway – Greater Manchester’s walking trail – explores the green spaces, waterways and countryside of all ten boroughs.
+Green in every way, each of the 20 stages of the varied and beautiful 300-km route is designed to be accessed by public transport.
+By connecting the communities of the entire city-region, the trail will provide residents and visitors with a low-impact means of accessing and appreciating the area’s varied landscapes and heritage.
 It will also enhance public health and reduce GM’s carbon footprint by encouraging the use of public transport and active travel.

 The anti-clockwise route naturally falls into four broad sections, each made up of five one-day stages.
 These can be described as: